cosmos/ibc/spec/ics-1-ics-standard/README.md

 ### Synopsis

-Following the header, each ICS should include a brief (~200 word) synopsis providing a high-level description of and rationale for the specification.
+Following the header, an ICS should include a brief (~200 word) synopsis providing a high-level description of and rationale for the specification.

 ### Specification

+The specification section is the main component of an ICS, and should contain protocol documentation, design rationale, required references, and technical details where appropriate.

+#### Subcomponents

+### History

+An ICS should include a history section, listing any inspiring documents and a plaintext log of significant changes.

+See an example history section [below](#history-1).

+### Copyright

+An ICS should include a copyright section waiving rights via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Formatting